-- Preheat oven to 350 F. Line a large baking sheet with parchment paper.
+Preheat oven to 350 F (175 degrees C).
+Line a large baking sheet with parchment paper.

-- In a medium bowl, combine almond flour, baking soda and salt and set aside.
+Dry Ingredients: In a medium bowl, combine almond flour, baking soda, salt and set aside.

-- In a small bowl, whisk egg and vanilla extract together, set aside.
+Wet Ingredients: In a small bowl, whisk egg, vanilla extract, softened butter and maple syrup together, set aside.

-- Add flour mixture from step 2 to the wet ingredients from step 4 and stir together with a wooden spoon until combined.
-Stir in the cranberries and any other dried fruit of choice (mango in my case).
+Add wet ingredients to the flour mixture and stir together with a fork or a wooden spoon until combined.
+Stir in the cranberries and any other dried fruit of choice (diced dried mango in my case).

-- Bake until the edges are golden brown, 15 minutes.
+Bake until the edges are golden brown, 12 to 15 minutes.
 Remove from oven and let cool for 5 minutes.